Omniverse-Web3-Labs/Introduction/docs/Deployment.md

 Now, you can start exploring what it does using [polkadot-js](https://polkadot.js.org/) or [contract_ui](https://contracts-ui.substrate.io/)

 #### Create token

+We have provided the [detailed tutorial](./README.md#create-your-own-omniverse-token) of how to create Omniverst tokens on the `O-DLT` parachain.
+The following is an overview.

 Open `polkadot.js apps` and connect to the node you launched.
 Navigate to page `Developer->Extrinsics`, Select the module `assets` and method `createToken`.
 ![create token](./assets/deployment/create%20token.png)